code-423n4/2022-11-stakehouse-findings/data/Josiah-Q.md

 870:        sETH.approve(syndicate, (2 ** 256) - 1);
 ```
 ## INSUFFICIENT TESTING
-The repositories under review lack sufficient and appropriate testings, which increase the likelihood of errors in the development process and makes the code more difficult to review.
+The contracts in scope generally lack sufficient and proper testing, which increases the likelihood of errors in the development process, making the code difficult to review.

-Consider making sure that the unit tests cover all public functions at least once, as well as all known corner cases.
-Additionally, integrate coverage analysis tools into the development process and regularly review the coverage.
-It is crucial to have a full test coverage that includes the edge cases and failed scenarios that are at times hard to find with manual reviews.
+It is recommended ensuring that the unit tests cover all public functions at least once, as well as all known edge cases.
+Apart from that, integrate coverage analysis tools into the development process and regularly review the coverage.
+It is crucial to have a full test coverage that includes the edge cases and failed scenarios that are hard to find with manual reviews.